Allaman/knowledge.rootknecht.net/pages/01.home/install-sap-netweaver-as-abap-7-51-developer/.revs/20180124-212506/item.md

 * Start installer with`./install.sh -g`.
 We must use the graphical installer as the unattended installer throws an error with a database connection.
 I gues that there is some kind of timeout or weired thing.
 * After hitting the installer at some point it stops showing an URL which you must open in your VM's browser.
 This is the graphical installer which you must complete.

-!
-After completing the installer a sapnw  instance is up and running

 ## Client

 In order to access sapnw from your host machine you have to edit your `hosts` file.